HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Introduction

 In recent years, robot learning has shown steady progress in both robotic manipulation~\citep{chi2023diffusion, zhao2023learning, fu2024mobile} and locomotion~\citep{kumar2021rma, zhuang2023robot}.
 However, scaling learning algorithms to humanoid robots is still challenging and has been delayed mainly due to such robots' costly and unsafe real-world experimental setups.

-To accelerate the progress of research for humanoid robots, we present the first-of-its-kind humanoid robot benchmark, \textbf{HumanoidBench}, with a diverse set of locomotion and manipulation tasks.
-Our simulated humanoid benchmark demonstrates a variety of challenges in addressing learning for autonomous humanoid robots, such as the intricate control of robots with complex dynamics, sophisticated coordination among various body parts, and addressing long-horizon complex tasks, while providing an accessible, fast, safe, and inexpensive testbed to robot learning researchers.
+To accelerate the progress of research for humanoid robots, we present the first-of-its-kind humanoid robot benchmark, \textbf{HumanoidBench}, with a diverse set of locomotion and manipulation tasks, providing an accessible, fast, safe, and inexpensive testbed to robot learning researchers.
+Our simulated humanoid benchmark demonstrates a variety of challenges in learning for autonomous humanoid robots, such as the intricate control of robots with complex dynamics, sophisticated coordination among various body parts, and long-horizon complex tasks.

-HumanoidBench contributes (1) a simulation environment comprising a humanoid robot with two dexterous hands, as illustrated in \Cref{fig:teaser}; (2) a variety of tasks, spanning locomotion, manipulation, and whole-body control, incorporating humans' everyday tasks; (3) a standardized benchmark to evaluate the progress of the community on high-dimensional humanoid robot learning and control; and finally, (4) benchmarking results of the state-of-the-art reinforcement learning (RL) algorithms and a hierarchical RL approach.
+HumanoidBench provides (1) a simulation environment comprising a humanoid robot with two dexterous hands, as illustrated in \Cref{fig:teaser}; (2) a variety of tasks, spanning locomotion, manipulation, and whole-body control, incorporating humans' everyday tasks; (3) a standardized benchmark to evaluate the progress of the community on high-dimensional humanoid robot learning and control.
+In fact, HumanoidBench supports generic controller structures, including both learning and model-based approaches \citep{feng2014optimization, kuindersma2016optimization}.
+In this paper, we present extensive benchmarking results of the state-of-the-art reinforcement learning (RL) algorithms, which do not require extensive domain knowledge, and a hierarchical RL approach.

 The simulation environment of HumanoidBench uses the MuJoCo~\citep{todorov2012mujoco} physics engine.
 For the simulated humanoid robot, we mainly opt for a Unitree H1 humanoid robot\footnote{ \url{https://www.unitree.com/h1}}, which is relatively affordable and offers accurate simulation models~\citep{menagerie2022github}, with two dexterous Shadow Hands\footnote{ \url{https://www.shadowrobot.com/dexterous-hand-series/}} attached to its arms.
-Our environment can easily incorporate any humanoid robots and end effectors; thus, we provide other models, including Agility Robotics Digit\footnote{ \url{https://agilityrobotics.com/robots}} and the Robotiq 2F-85 gripper.
+Our environment can easily incorporate any humanoid robots and end effectors; thus, we provide other models, including Unitree G1\footnote{ \url{https://www.unitree.com/g1}}, Agility Robotics Digit\footnote{ \url{https://agilityrobotics.com/robots}}, the Robotiq 2F-85 gripper, and the Unitree H1 hand.

 The HumanoidBench task suite includes $15$ distinct whole-body manipulation tasks involving a variety of interactions, e.g., unloading packages from a truck, wiping windows using a tool, catching and shooting a basketball.
 In addition, we provide $12$ locomotion tasks (not requiring hands' dexterity), which can serve as primitive skills for whole-body manipulation tasks and provide a set of easier tasks to verify algorithms.
 The benchmarking results on this task suite show how the state-of-the-art RL algorithms struggle with controlling the complex humanoid robot dynamics and solving the most challenging tasks, illustrating ample opportunities for future research.